Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Experiments

-To demonstrate the model's ability to estimate the spatio-temporal distribution over time, we let it predict the most likely occurrence of people for different times.
-Figure~\ref{fig:spatemp} and video~\cite{video} show that the predicted distributions of the people depend on time and follow the shape of the corridor (which is not part of the training data).
+To demonstrate the model's ability to estimate the spatio-temporal distribution over time, we let it predict the most likely occurrence of people for different times and composed a video~\cite{video} showing how the predicted distributions of the people depend on time.